Herring: As food

 Herring has been a staple food source since at least 3000 BC.
 The fish is served numerous ways, and many regional recipes are used: eaten raw, fermented, pickled, or cured by other techniques, such as being smoked as kippers.

 Herring are very high in the long-chain omega-3 fatty acids EPA and DHA.
 They are a source of vitamin D.

 Water pollution influences the amount of herring that may be safely consumed.
 For example, large Baltic herring slightly exceeds recommended limits with respect to PCB and dioxin, although some sources point out that the cancer-reducing effect of omega-3 fatty acids is statistically stronger than the carcinogenic effect of PCBs and dioxins.
 The contaminant levels depend on the age of the fish which can be inferred from their size.
 Baltic herrings larger than 17 cm may be eaten twice a month, while herrings smaller than 17 cm can be eaten freely.
 Mercury in fish also influences the amount of fish that women who are pregnant or planning to be pregnant within the next one or two years may safely eat.

 History

 The herring has played a highly significant role in history both socially and economically.
-During the Middle Ages, herring prompted the founding of Great Yarmouth, Amsterdam, and Copenhagen.
+During the Middle Ages, herring prompted the founding of Great Yarmouth and Copenhagen and played a critical role in the medieval development of Amsterdam.
 In 1274, while on his deathbed at the monastery of Fossanova (south of Rome, Italy), when encouraged to eat something to regain his strength, Thomas Aquinas asked for fresh herring.
+In Scotland, the herring industry became an important part of the economy of North Sea coastal communities.
+It reached its peak in the late 19th century, when a herring boom saw Shetland and its town Lerwick become known as the "herring capital of Europe".